dotswg/dots-architecture/draft-ietf-dots-architecture.md

   about sources to suppress.

-* White-list management, which enables a DOTS client to inform the DOTS server about sources from which traffic should always be accepted.
+* White-list management, which enables a DOTS client to inform the DOTS server about sources from which traffic is always accepted.

 * Filter management, which enables a DOTS client to install or remove traffic filters dropping or rate-limiting unwanted traffic.